Blinken, days after visit, finds 'war crimes' in Ethiopia

 Washington (AFP) – The United States has concluded that Ethiopian and Eritrean troops as well as rebels committed war crimes during the brutal two-year conflict, Secretary of State Antony Blinken said Monday, days after he visited Addis Ababa.

-Blinken, who had sounded upbeat in Ethiopia about the prospects for peace after a breakthrough November 2 accord, made a forceful call for accountability.
+Blinken, who had sounded upbeat in Ethiopia about the prospects for peace after a breakthrough November 2 accord, made a forceful call for accountability on his return to Washington.

 "Many of these actions were not random or a mere byproduct of war.
 They were calculated and deliberate," America's top diplomat said as he presented an annual US human rights report.

-He said the State Department carried out a "careful review of the law and the facts" and concluded that "war crimes" were committed by federal troops from Ethiopia as well as Eritrea -- a former adversary which allied with Prime Minister Abiy Ahmed in the offensive -- and by the rebel Tigray People's Liberation Front (TPLF) and forces from the neighboring Amhara region.
+He said the State Department carried out a "careful review of the law and the facts" and concluded that "war crimes" were committed by federal troops from both Ethiopia and Eritrea -- a former adversary which allied with Prime Minister Abiy Ahmed -- as well as by the rebel Tigray People's Liberation Front (TPLF) and forces from the neighboring Amhara region.

 Blinken added that the State Department also found "crimes against humanity" by Ethiopian, Eritrean and Amhara forces, although he did not mention the TPLF.